tobaz92/magread/readme.md

 ## 📁 Shared Volumes

-The project uses shared volumes to connect the Rust binary from the `optimizer` service with the Node.js backend, allowing seamless integration without manual copying.
+The project uses shared volumes to connect the Rust binary from the `core` and `optimizer` service with the Node.js backend, allowing seamless integration without manual copying.

 ## 🐳 Docker Image Management